aourednik/historical-basemaps/README.md

 * [CShapes by Niels Weidman](http://nils.weidmann.ws/projects/cshapes.html), also available as an R package.
 * [Ancient World Mapping Center at the University of orth Carolina](http://awmc.unc.edu/wordpress/map-files/)
 * [Geacron.com](http://geacron.com).
 A nice tool, but commercial, with no possibility to extract polygons for use in a GIS.
 * [Atlas of Human Evolution](http://atlasofhumanevolution.com/).
-A very nice tool, for ancient
+A very nice tool, for the prehistory of the Homo species.

 ## Other resources - non-GIS or GIS files non-downladable